 BOARD OF DIRECTORS AND FOUNDING TEAM

 Beth has taught in both public and private schools, as well as homeschooled her two sons.
 She received her B.A. in sociology/anthropology from Carleton College and her M.A. in education from Claremont Graduate School.
 Before retiring from the Middletown Area Merchants Association in 2021, Beth served as its president for five years and a director for three more.
 She is a director of the Middletown Luncheon Club.
 She owned Lake County Jazzercise in Middletown from 2006 to 2022 and still teaches fitness classes and healthy living practices there.

 Beth feels fortunate that her sons attended Waldorf schools during their early years.
 She lives with her husband, Mark, and their two dogs in Lower Lake, CA. She loves being out on her land, reading, listening to classical music, hiking, and exploring new places.

 Board Member and Secretary

-Monica Ashley Najmabadi is an educator trained in a Waldorf-accredited K-8 teacher training program.
-She provides tutoring and art lessons to children ages 5- 12.
+Monica Ashley Najmabadi is an educator with many years' experience in Waldorf-inspired school communities.
+She provides tutoring and art lessons to children ages 5-12.
 Over the past 18 years, she has volunteered on several school committees, which included fundraising and community outreach.
-Monica was one of the first founding families of a successful Waldorf-inspired charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.
+Monica was one of the first founding families of a successful Waldorf inspired charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.

 Monica is a resident of Lake County, mother to four grown children, and has four grandchildren.
 She enjoys gardening, sewing, teaching, and fiber arts.